Herniated Disc Treatment in Algonquin

 Avoid the Pitfalls of Quick Fixes

-- They are not as effective as people would like them to be.
+- Are not as effective as people would like.

-Therefore, we use the medication- and surgery-free method of chiropractic care to help our patients overcome their pain and improve their quality of life.
+Therefore, we use medication- and surgery-free treatments to help our patients overcome their pain and improve their quality of life.

 Discover the Algonquin Chiropractic Difference

-If you come to Algonquin Chiropractic for your herniated disc treatment, you will receive chiropractic care tailored to your needs.
-We will perform a thorough examination of your herniated disc and determine the best course of action.
+If you come to Algonquin Chiropractic for herniated disc treatment, you will receive chiropractic care tailored to your needs.
+We will thoroughly examine your herniated disc and determine the best course of action.

 Your personalized treatment plan may include any of the following techniques:

-- Cox Technic– gently decompressing the spine
+- Cox Technic– gently decompressing the spinal discs and nerves

-- Electrical Stimulation– regulates pain and reduces inflammation
+- Electrical Muscle Stimulation– reduces pain and inflammation

-- Vibration Therapy– recuperates core strength and posture
+- Vibration Therapy– improves core strength and posture faster than traditional rehab

-- Super Pulsed Laser– decreases inflammation, increases cellular energy and quickens soft tissue regeneration
+- Super Pulsed Laser– decreases inflammation, increases cellular energy and quickens soft tissue repair and regeneration

-- Custom Orthotics– improves the functioning of the feet, knees, hips, pelvis, and spine
+- Custom Orthotics– improves foot alignment, which improves the functioning of the feet, knees, hips, pelvis and spine

-By effectively combining these treatments, we have helped many patients achieve a 50% improvement within the first 2-4 weeks!
+By effectively combining these treatments, we have helped many patients achieve our first goal — a 50% improvement within the first 2-4 weeks!
 Of course, we cannot guarantee these results.
 But what we can promise is to work with the patient to get the best possible results and adjust the treatment strategy as needed.

 Receive Expert Advice on How to Reduce Pain

-One of the worst things about a bulging disc is how seemingly harmless activities, like sitting or lying down, can worsen the pain.
-We understand how frustrating this truth can be.
-Therefore, we want to help.
+One of the worst things about a herniated disc is how seemingly harmless activities, like sitting, turning in bed or lying down, can worsen the pain.
+We understand how frustrating this truth can be, and we want to help.

 We assist our patients by teaching them simple activities they can do every day to decrease their pain.
-For example, there are many gentle stretches patients can do instead of sitting to reduce their discomfort.
-We also recommend many other home remedies, including ice, topical analgesics, and better sleep positions.
+For example, patients can do many gentle stretches to reduce their discomfort.
+We also recommend many other home remedies, including ice, topical analgesics and better sleep positions.